codership/galera/Docs_tommi/python3/source/benefits.rst

 =================
- Galera Benefits
+ GCM Benefits
 =================
-.. _`Galera Benefits`:
+.. _`GCM Benefits`:

-Galera is a significant step in terms of improving MySQL high availability.
+*Galera Cluster* is a significant step in terms of improving MySQL high availability.
 The MySQL ecosystem has offered users various ways to achieve high availability, but typically all alternatives have provided only some of the following features, but not all, thus making the choice of a high availability solution an exercise in tradeoffs.

-Galera provides all of the following features:
+*Galera Cluster* provides all of the following features:

 * *True multi-master* |---| Read and write to any node at any time.
-* *Synchronous replication* |---| No slave lag, no data is lost at node crash or failover.
+* *Synchronous replication* |---| No slave lag, no data is lost at node crash.
 * *Tightly coupled* |---| All nodes hold the same state.
 No diverged data between nodes allowed.
 * *Multi-threaded slave* |---| For better performance.
 For any workload.
 * *No master-slave failover* operations or use of VIP.